statamic/migrator/README.md

 ## Getting started

 All of the migrators assume the presence of your v2 project's `site` folder, as well as any asset container folders.
-Be sure to copy these into your v3 project root before running any of the migrator commands.
+Be sure to copy these into your v3 project root first.
+We also recommend running these commands from a clean `git` state, so that you can see a diff of the changes made, and easily rollback if necessary.

+It's worth noting that these commands are generally idempotent, in that they can be run multiple times without negative side effects.
+If you encounter any warnings or errors, fix what you need and re-run your migration command.
+If necessary, you can force overwriting a particular migration using the `--force` option.

 ## Using the site migrator